prototypefund/reproducible-website/_events/athens2015/bootstrapping.md

 *Wish*: Compiler implementors would provide a easily executable rewrite-semantics for their languages, for bootstrapping.
 But likely far too much effort.
 One selling point would be that it also helps bootstrapping on new architectures.

-Certifcation for compilers: is there a way to certify compilers?
+Certification for compilers: is there a way to certify compilers?
 Can we create a standard procedure for bootstrapping a compiler and providing a hash of a known good GCC 4.8 (+ `libc`, Make) binary, for example?

 Should we try to encourage languages:

  - To have two diverse compilers?
  - To have a compiler written in C (which can then be verified)?
- - To have an interpreter written in another lanuage?
+ - To have an interpreter written in another language?
 (This may be easier than a compiler)
  - To create a compiler ring (A compiles B compiles C compiles A)?

 **Task**: Investigate whether NetBSD can be fully diverse double-compiled.